ephimoff/install_dotfiles/README.md

     # Backup existing dotfiles and symlink to the dotfiles in this project.
     ~/Projects/dotfiles/.dotfiles

-    # Copy templates to ~.
-These files don't really belong in version control, hence they are not symlinked.
-    ~/Projects/dotfiles/.templates

     # Configure sensible defaults in macOS.
     ~/Projects/dotfiles/.macos